buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/PropertySets/Pset_SensorTypeFlowSensor.md

 # Pset_SensorTypeFlowSensor

 A device that senses or detects flow.
-HISTORY: Added in IFC4.
+HISTORY: Added in <!-- end of definition -->IFC4.